NotoriousSQL/CityRoom/README.md

 ### Synopsis

 City Rooms is a web-based application where the user can research past data on Airbnb properties.
-The initial input options allow the user to choose the two years from which they want to compare the data (2013 - 2017), select the type of listing (Shared Room, Private Room, Entire Home), and if they would like - choose the neighborhood of Chicago to focus on.
+The initial input options allow the user to choose the two years from which they want to compare the data (2013 - 2017), select the type of listing (Shared Room, Private Room, Entire Home), and choose the neighborhood of Chicago to focus on.

 ### Motivation